nimrossum/research-project/docs/slides.typ

   grid.cell(
     colspan: 2,
-    [✅ #dcd can partly discriminate between some commit types, at least for this project], )
+    [✅ #dcd can partly *discriminate* between some *commit types*, at least for this project], )
 )

-== RQ3: Advantages - Robust to structural changes
+== RQ3: Robustness to structural changes

 // To explain how the metric is robust to renames, let's look at how to compute the metric for a Git Repository:

 #figure(
-  caption: "ΔCD (Difference in Compression Distance) Explained", image("assets/ΔCD explanation.png", height: 6.5cm)
+  caption: "ΔCD (Difference in Compression Distance) Explained", image("assets/ΔCD explanation.png", height: 6.5cm), )
-)

 #v(1fr)

-✅ #dcd is insensitive to project structure at commit granularity
+✅ #dcd is insensitive to *project structure* at commit granularity

-== RQ3: Advantages - Survivorship Bias
+== RQ3: Survivorship Bias

 // You need to be aware of what question you are asking.
 // If you want to ask how much is each person responsible of the way the codebase looks today, you can use #dcd-